SoFi Stadium: Concerts

+NFL attendances

 Hollywood Park

-The stadium is located in Hollywood Park, an entertainment complex and master-planned neighborhood named after the former horse racing track that sat on the site.
-Hollywood Park consists of over 8.5 e6sqft that will be used for office space and condominiums, a 12-screen Cinepolis movie theater, ballrooms, outdoor spaces for community programming, retail, a fitness center, a luxury hotel, a brewery, up-scale restaurants and an open-air shopping and entertainment complex.
-Immediately adjacent to the stadium is an artificial lake colloquially known as Rivers Lake, with a waterfall and fountain.
-The first establishment to open in Hollywood Park was the new Hollywood Park Casino, which opened on October 21, 2016.
+The stadium and the adjacent Lake Park are central to Hollywood Park, an entertainment complex and master-planned neighborhood named after the former horse racing track that sat on the site.
+Hollywood Park consists of over 8.5 e6sqft that is used for office space and condominiums, a 12-screen Cinépolis multiplex movie theater, ballrooms, outdoor spaces for community programming, retail, a fitness center, a 13-story luxury hotel, a brewery, five 18000 sqft a soundstage named Hollywood Park Studios, restaurants and a shopping and entertainment complex.
+Adjacent to the stadium is an artificial lake colloquially known as Rivers Lake, with a waterfall and fountain.
+The YouTube Theater, which seats 6,000, is under the southeast corner of the stadium canopy.

-On September 8, 2021, the NFL opened a new west coast campus in a seven-story office tower at Hollywood Park.
-Replacing a facility in Culver City, it consists of 214063 sqft of leased office space and a 74992 sqft studio, and features 20 conference rooms and five soundstages.
-One of its main tenants is NFL Media—which operates NFL Films, NFL Network, and the league's digital properties.
+The first establishment to open in Hollywood Park was the Hollywood Park Casino, which opened on October 21, 2016.
+The NFL opened a new west coast campus in a seven-story office tower at Hollywood Park next to the stadium on September 8, 2021.
+Replacing a facility in Culver City, "NFL Los Angeles" consists of 214063 sqft of leased office space and a 74992 sqft studio, and features 20 conference rooms, five soundstages and an outdoor studio.
+One of its main tenants is NFL Media—which operates NFL Films, NFL Network, NFL RedZone, and the league's digital properties from the building.
 The league has also used the facility as a secondary hub for replay reviews.

-Attached to the southeast corner of the stadium canopy is the YouTube Theater, which seats 6,000.

 Public transportation

-The stadium is accessible from bus shuttles to two nearby Los Angeles Metro Rail lines: the C Line at Hawthorne/Lennox station and the K Line at Downtown Inglewood station.
-These shuttle services operate every five to eight minutes starting three hours prior to kickoff time, and continuing until ninety minutes after the game's conclusion.

-A second game-day shuttle line, operated by the city of Gardena's GTrans municipal bus service, originates from the Harbor Gateway Transit Center in Gardena, traveling to SoFi Stadium, with connections to the C Line's Hawthorne/Lennox station.
-SoFi Stadium is also accessible by several transit bus lines operated by Metro and Torrance Transit.